LuckyMaley/ADOReportingSystem/README.md

 ### Project Structure

-- The project consists of a main ASP.NET project that uses the Entity Framework to interact with the SQL Database.
+- The project consists of a main ASP.NET project that uses the Entity Framework Code First Approach to interact with the SQL Database.
 > **Note:** An Azure SQL Cloud Database can also be implemented on this project.

 - The project consists of private pages and users must have an account to use the system.